Leadership

 Skip Tierno is a veteran, and a successful business leader having served in numerous global companies across his 48-year career.
 Skip’s global experience brings a strong understanding of markets and an array of industries throughout the Americas, Europe, and Asia.

-Skip recently transitioned from his corporate career as the Executive Vice President within the Fluid Solutions business unit of Ultra Clean Technology, where he was responsible for all commercial operations across the Semiconductor, O&G and Process markets.
+Skip recently transitioned from his corporate career as the Executive Vice President within the Fluid Solutions business unit of Ultra Clean Technology, where he was responsible for all commercial operations across the Semiconductor, Oil & Gas and Process markets.

-Skip has served as a board member and chairman with several companies that included Pinzgauer (a UK based military vehicle company), board member and Chairman for the Measurement Control & Automation Association, the advisory board of the Texas US Veterans organization and currently a member of the Advisory Council with the West Point Association of Graduates.
+Skip has served as a board member and chairman with several companies that included Pinzgauer (a UK based military vehicle company), Chairman and board member of the Measurement Control & Automation Association, the advisory board of the Texas U.S. Veterans organization and currently a member of the Advisory Council for the West Point Association of Graduates.

-Skip obtained his Bachelor of Science degree from the United States Military Academy at West Point and holds an MA in Finance from Webster University.
+Skip earned a Bachelor of Science degree from the United States Military Academy at West Point and a Master of Finance degree from Webster University.

 Frank Viola, Fellow

-Frank Viola, JD, PhD, is a Friend of the Madison Policy Forum and a former U.S. Marine Corps Captain who served as a Judge Advocate after admission to the New Jersey Bar.
+Frank Viola, JD, PhD, is a former U.S. Marine Corps Captain who served as a Judge Advocate after admission to the New Jersey State Bar Association (NJSBA).

 A native of Brooklyn, New York, Dr. Viola lives with his wife, Cindy, and their family in Chatham, New Jersey.